docker/buildx/docs/reference/buildx_inspect.md

 Use the `--bootstrap` option to ensure that the builder is running before inspecting it.
-If the driver is `docker-container`, then `--bootstrap` starts the buildkit container and waits until it is operational.
+If the driver is `docker-container`, then `--bootstrap` starts the BuildKit container and waits until it's operational.
 Bootstrapping is automatically done during build, and therefore not necessary.
 The same BuildKit container is used during the lifetime of the associated builder node (as displayed in `buildx ls`).